ashimita/LocateMeTS/README.md

 npm start (to start the local server)

-This will open the link in the browser http://localhost:3000/ and would display the map.
+This will open the link in the browser http://localhost:3000/

 Issues: